blab/flu-forecasting/manuscript/blog-post/predicting-seasonal-influenza-evolution.md

 ## What is predictable about flu evolution?

-The expectations from population genetic theory described above and previous experimental work suggest that aspect of flu's evolution might be predictable.
+The expectations from population genetic theory described above and previous experimental work suggest that aspects of flu's evolution might be predictable.
 Mutations in HA and NA that alter host antibody binding sites and enable viruses to reinfect hosts should be under strong positive selection.
 We expect these strongly beneficial mutations to sweep through the global flu population at a rate that depends on the importance of their genetic background.
 To reduce the complexity of our analyses, we do not necessarily need to consider every possible amino acid mutation.